jepersson/P5-enron/final_project/submission_questions.md

 ```

 Focusing on the Precision and Recall values we can see that 40% of our model's
-predicted POIs are correct(Precision) while 49% of the POIs existing
+predicted POIs are correct (Precision) while 49% of the POIs existing
-in the data set where found successfully(Recall).
+in the dataset was found successfully (Recall).
 Lastly, just as a final check
 of our reasoning during the feature selection step we try running the model once
 more but with the original email features as input instead.